-Forgotten Fat: The Story of Goat Tallow in Bihari Muslim Kitchens
+Forgotten Fat: How Goat Tallow Shaped the Flavours of Bihari Muslim Cuisine

-Ever craved a crispy, yet mushy maide ka paratha?
+Ever craved a crisp, yet pillowy maide ka paratha?
 I do, often.
-It is the paratha made in my home after Bakreid, and shallow fried in goat tallow.
-I would wait impatiently for the parathas to be fried before digging into a crisp one.
+It is the paratha made in my home after Bakrid, shallow fried in goat tallow.

-An unsaid rule in the house was to never to have rotis or paratha while cooking was underway, and the tawa (flat pan) was still on fire.
-It was only to be had once the flame was put off and some water had been sprinkled onto the tawa.
-Otherwise, all important events of life, including jobs and marriages, would suddenly come to a stop midway.
+An unsaid rule in the house was to never to eat a paratha while cooking was underway, and the tawa was still on the flame.
+It was only to be had once the fire was put out, and some water had been sprinkled over the tawa.
+Otherwise, all important events of life, including jobs and marriages, would come to a sudden and abrupt halt.

-Goat tallow is rendered at home soon after Eid-Ul-Azha (colloquially Bakreid).
-The snowy white and firm tallow, similar to coconut oil, is preserved in big batches to last through the year.
+Goat tallow is rendered at home soon after Eid-Ul-Azha (or Bakrid).
+The snowy white, firm tallow, similar to coconut oil, is preserved in big batches to last through the year.

-A by-product of clear tallow is churri, dehydrated, hard and crisp tendon and other tissues as residues from fat.
-As children, we used to snack upon the freshly minted hot churris, like chips, sprinkled with black salt and roasted cumin powder.
-Churris are also preserved for the rainy days, when they can be added to eggplant or pumpkin gravies.
+A by-product of clear tallow is churri, dehydrated, hard and crisp tendon and other tissues that are residues from fat.
+As children, we would snack on freshly minted hot churris, like chips, sprinkled with black salt and roasted cumin.
+Churris are also preserved for rainy days, when they can be added to eggplant or pumpkin gravies for a little extra flavour and texture.

 Churri is a by-product of tallow, a dehydrated, crisp tendon and other tissues that are residues from fat.

-Goat tallow has quite a high smoke point, making it suitable for high-heat cooking like frying and roasting.
-It is rubbed into refined flour for making baked sweet delicacies like bakarkhwani or khormi where it imparts a light flakiness.
-It is used as a substitute for cooking oil in a meat or vegetable dish, imparting a unique and complex flavour profile.
+Goat tallow has quite a high smoke point, which makes it suitable for high-heat cooking, frying and roasting.
+It is rubbed into refined flour to make baked sweets like bakarkhwani or khormi, where it brings a light flakiness.
+It is used as a substitute for cooking oil in meat and vegetable dishes, lending a unique and complex flavour profile.

 Fresh goat tallow.

-The other way of rendering fat is when the meat along with chunks of raw fat pieces gets cooked in its own juice along with a dash of spices.
-After the moisture evaporates, the mutton chunks remain drowned in a sea of tallow, hard on the outside and moist, juicy inside.
-This saffron-hued tallow is infused with an umami flavour.
+The second way of rendering fat is when pieces of meat, along with chunks of fat, are cooked are cooked down with a few spices.
+As moisture from the meat is released and evaporates, the mutton pieces remain, in a sea of tallow, hard on the outside and moist, juicy inside.
+This saffron-hued tallow is infused with a deeply umami flavour.

-Occasionally, when we ran out of it, the tallow was bought from the butcher’s shop as well.
-Ghee was expensive and mostly retained for the men of the house.
-The tallow or lard, either goat or beef, is an acquired taste.
+Occasionally, when we ran out of tallow, our supply was restocked from the butcher.
+Ghee was expensive, and mostly meant for the men of the house.
+Tallow or lard, either goat or beef, is an acquired taste.
 Anything cooked in lard has to be consumed with zestful urgency.
 Otherwise, the melt-in-the-mouth feel would give way to something heavy, quickly setting inside the mouth.

-We are Bihari Muslims, originally having migrated from Bihar due to horrific famines and deadly communal riots of 1947.
-We are now settled in the iconic mini Luckhnow, Metiabruz, a suburb of Kolkata that was made famous by Nawab Wajid Ali Shah of Awadh after the Britishers annexed his kingdom, deposed and deported him here in 1856.
-The Nawab settled along the bank of the river Hooghly near a tiny suburb of Calcutta with his most significant army of bawarchis.
+We are Bihari Muslims, who migrated from Bihar due to the region’s horrific famines, and the deadly communal riots of 1947.
+We are now settled in the iconic mini Luckhnow, Metiabruz, a suburb of Kolkata that was made famous by Nawab Wajid Ali Shah of Awadh after the British annexed his kingdom, deposed and deported him to Kolkata in 1856.
+The Nawab settled along the bank of the river Hooghly, near a tiny suburb of Calcutta, with his army of bawarchis.
 Being a connoisseur of good food, his culinary influence cannot be ignored in the distinct cuisine of Mughlai dishes of Kolkata.

-Sukha gosht is commonly consumed in many Muslim households in the Indo-Gangetic belt and even in south India.
+Sukha gosht is common to many Muslim households in the Indo-Gangetic belt and even south India.
 It is made amongst the Muslim communities of Bihar, Jharkhand and Uttar Pradesh mostly.
-As a part of acquired cultural experiences, the Muslim Bengalis of Bengal also use this method of meat preservation during Bakreid.
-Initially it was made in beef tallow, but due to various political impositions on our eating habits and concerns about accessibility and convenience to beef products, most families have shifted to sacrificing only goat and lambs during Eid-ul Azha.
+As part of acquired cultural experiences, the Muslim Bengalis of Bengal also use this method of meat preservation during Bakrid.
+Early on, beef tallow was used, but due to various political impositions on our eating habits and concerns about accessibility to beef products, most families have shifted to sacrificing only goat and lamb during Eid-ul Azha.

-As a little girl, I remember my nani (our matriarch, Zaib un Nisa) making sukha gosht during Bakreid.
-A single piece of sukha gosht and a few drops of the flavourful orange tallow on a plate of steaming hot rice after coming back from school in the afternoon was my idea of sublime bliss.
+As a little girl, I remember my nani, our matriarch, Zaib un Nisa, making sukha gosht during Bakrid.
+A single piece of sukha gosht and a few drops of flavourful orange tallow on a plate of steaming hot rice after school, was my idea of sublime bliss.

 This is my mother’s recipe for sukha gosht.